IABTechLab/uid2docs/api/v2/guides/operator-guide-azure-enclave.md

 # Microsoft Azure Confidential Compute Operator Package

->IMPORTANT: This documentation is currently only a proof concept.
+>IMPORTANT: This documentation is currently only a proof of concept.
 Please [contact](../../README.md#contact-info) us for additional guidance.

 UID2 Operator service can be run within a trusted computing enclave powered by Intel SGX technology.